karthikvenkat17/sapautoscaling/README.md

 - The second runbook issues a SoftShutdown Command on the application server with a timeout fetched from config table.
 - Once the SAP application server is successfully stopped, the corresponding Azure resources (VM, NIC and disks) are deleted from within the runbook.
 - Finally the PS runbook updates the Current app server count in the Scaling Config table.

+## Setup Instructions

+- Steps to deploy the SAP telemetry solution discussed above using Terraform can be found [here](telemetry/README.md)
+- Steps to deploy the Autoscaling solution discussed above using Terraform can be found [here](autoscaling/README.md)